What Rhymes with Cars and Girls

 October 14, 2017

-What Rhymes with Cars and Girls was You Am I’s frontman Tim Rogers’ first solo album in 1999, a lyrically rich and emotionally raw one at that, which has been morphed into a bustling musical rom-com complete with on-stage three-piece band.
+What Rhymes with Cars and Girls was You Am I’s frontman Tim Rogers’ first solo effort released toward the end of last millennium, a lyrically rich and emotionally raw one at that, which has been morphed into a lively romantic comedy musical.

-Writer Aidan Fennessy, former associate director at the Melbourne Theatre Company, channeled Rogers’ trademark songs into a lively musical incarnation, much less cliché laden and more enjoyable than the theme revolving around the outworn poor boy meets rich girl trope would suggest.
+Writer Aidan Fennessy, known from his stint as the former associate director at the Melbourne Theatre Company, channeled Rogers’ trademark songs into something much less cliché laden and more enjoyable than the theme revolving around the outworn poor boy meets rich girl trope would suggest.

 Yup, you guessed it – star crossed lovers - class boundaries matter until you are in love, which is when they are magically overcome.

 A less bloody West Side Story with a distinct Aussie flavour.